hi20160616/spamkiller/README.md

 # spamkiller
-A mile filter to trash spams
+A mail filter to categorize ".eml" files.

 # Quick Start